aapupu/ImmunoRankAge/README.md

 - pandas == 1.3.5
 - pytorch-tabnet == 4.0

-**Note :
-If cuda is available, GPU modes will be run automatically.**
+**Note: If cuda is available, GPU modes will be run automatically.**

 Tutorial